SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 various levels of intensity, depending on how bad the screw-up is and how fast you correct or withdraw the application.

-So the reanalysis has happened, and now we're at the stage of a hearing before the external advisory committee.
+So the submission happened, then the reanalysis happened, and now we're at the stage of a hearing before the external advisory committee.
 These committees are _smart_: they're usually academics and medical practitioners who are at the peaks of their fields, and experts in the disease under study and its therapies.
-I've seen some of them, and while there is argument back and forth (somebody always doesn't quite get it), they almost invariably come to very reasonable conclusions that balance efficacy and safety.
+I've seen some of them, and while there is argument back and forth (somebody always doesn't quite get it), they almost invariably come to very reasonable conclusions that balance efficacy and safety.  _Almost_ always.

 <img src="{{ site.baseurl }}/images/2020-12-08-beautiful-vaccines-case-rates.jpg" width="400" height="265" alt="Pfizer/BioNTech: case rates in treatment &amp; control arms" title="Pfizer/BioNTech: case rates in treatment &amp; control arms" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-Obviously, there's a _lot of stuff_ in there, going over the trial results in excruciating detail.
+Obviously, there's a _lot of stuff_ in there, rehearsing the trial results in excruciating detail.
 I've personally only excruciated a tiny bit of it, but I want to call attention to this _beautiful_ plot (p.
 58 of the Pfizer/BioNTech submission, p.
 30 of the FDA reanalysis):
 - The horizontal axis is time.
 The first injection occurred on day 1, and the second on